h4shk4t/base/README.md

 The L1 contracts of the AVS (`AvsGovernance` Contract) are deployed on the ***Holesky Testnet***; Contract Address - 0x7436f7ACa27Ad2a7799A53C3E49f03d604dFCF07

+The distribution contract (`Airdrop` Contract) responsible for taking in the list of eligible user addresses and distributing the airdrop is deployed on the ***Base Sepolia Testnet***; Contract Address - 0x3D56c673576f89fdea21Ddc27C2ef4E44b56aDF2

 ## Implementation

 ### AVS Architecture overview